Recurrence of the $ \mathbb{Z}^d$-valued infinite snake via unimodularity: Introduction

 \section{Introduction}

 Consider a simple random walk on $\mathbb{Z}^d$ indexed by some tree $T$.
 If $T$ is a super-critical Galton-Watson tree, the process we obtain is a branching random walk on $\mathbb{Z}^d$.
 It has been shown by Biggins \cite{Big77} that this branching random walk is almost surely recurrent \textit{i.e.}, visits the origin of $\mathbb{Z}^d$ infinitely often.
-When $T$ is a critical Galton-Watson tree, the walk is closely related to the theory of superBrownian motion and the associated random snake of Le Gall, see \cite{Ald93b,LeG99}.
-Here we propose to study the simple random walk on $\mathbb{Z}^d$ indexed by the critical geometric Galton-Waton tree $T_{\infty}$ \emph{conditioned to survive} \cite{Kes86}.
+When $T$ is a critical Galton-Watson tree, the walk is closely related to the theory of superBrownian motion and the associated random snake of Le Gall, see \cite{Ald93b,LG99}.
+In this note we study the simple random walk on $\mathbb{Z}^d$ indexed by the critical geometric Galton-Waton tree $T_{\infty}$ \emph{conditioned to survive} \cite{Kes86}.
 Specifically we prove: \begin{theorem} The simple random walk on $\Z^d$ indexed by $T_{\infty}$ is recurrent if and only if $d \leq 4$. \end{theorem} Recurrence of arbitrary Markov chains indexed by arbitrary trees was studied in \cite{BP94}, but the theorem above was not covered.
-Notice that the critical role of dimension $4$ is reminiscent of the theory of superBrownian motion, see \cite{LeG99}.
+Notice that the critical role of dimension $4$ is reminiscent of the theory of superBrownian motion (see \cite{LG99}) where the continuous analogue of Theorem \ref{main} is known \cite{SW94}.

-The proof of Theorem \ref{main} is based on the use of the ``Mass Transport Principle'' (see \cite[Section 3.2]{BS01}) combined with simple geometric estimates regarding the tree $T_{\infty}$.
+The proof of Theorem \ref{main} is based on the use of the ``Mass Transport Principle'' (see \cite[Section 3.2]{BS01}, and \cite{AL07}) and the related concept of unimodular random graphs combined with simple geometric estimates regarding the tree $T_{\infty}$.
 In particular we do not use any calculations related to the theory of superBrownian motion.
-We believe that our soft technique could be applied in a much wider setup, see Section \ref{extensions}.
+More important than the application to Theorem \ref{main}, we believe that our technique could be applied in a much wider setup, see Section \ref{extensions}.

 The note is organized as follows.
 In the first section we recall the definition of the random infinite tree $T_\infty$ and gather some simple geometric estimates.
 We also establish, using stationarity of the tree after re-rooting along a random walk, that the random graph $T_\infty$ satisfies the Mass Transport Principle.
 Section $2$ contains the proof of Theorem \ref{main}.
-We end the note by a few extensions, comments and open questions.
+We end the note with a few extensions, comments and open questions.

 \textbf{Acknowledgments:} We are indebted to Ofer Zeitouni for a useful discussion.
-Thanks also go to Thomas Duquesne and Jean-François Le Gall for valuable comments.
+Thanks also go to Thomas Duquesne, Jean-François Le Gall, Yuval Peres and to an anonymous referee for valuable comments.